boucher30/Senior-Project19/SQL/readme.txt

 fill tables third
 last one is optional. the various commands in it show the values that were filled in the various ways.

-STILL WIP. currently carve addition is broken working on it now
+carve addition working for db
+need to do:
+update carve.
+update profile
+filter listing